Article updated Aug 2023.

 At this point caution is still warranted because the claims as to reliability have not been independently verified at scale.
 Turnitin will likely be using the free preview period (5 April 2023 to Jan 2024) to further refine the detection approach.

 It is also important to note that writing given a clean bill of health by the Turnitin AI writing detector is also not definitive.
-It can miss ChatGPT generated work, mixed human and AI work, and work produced by other GAITs such as Microsoft Bing chat and Google Bard.
+It can miss ChatGPT generated work, mixed human and AI work, and work produced by other Gen AI tools such as Microsoft Bing chat and Google Bard.
 Work passed via a paraphrasing tools such as Quilbot may go undetected.
-This is the case for many approaches to detecting AI writing that are trained to recognise the text generated by particular GAITs.
+This is the case for many approaches to detecting AI writing that are trained to recognise the text generated by particular Gen AI tool.
 At the end of the day it is an arms race.